 As you can see, our hearts are only the beginning of what omega-3s can do for us – and they’re important for everyone, big and small.

 Omega-3s aren’t just another health trend: for millennia, these nutrients have been appreciated – if not fully understood – and have proven their value over and over again.
 With such a long legacy, rumors and claims will undoubtedly continue to crop up about omega-3 fatty acid benefits, but we hope we’ve set the record straight on a few of them.
+Should you take omega-3 supplements?
+The answer is a strong yes.
 You can play the fool, but don’t be the fool about what’s going into your body, whether it’s the first of April or any other day of the year.